 As said earlier, start with your content.
 If you have good blogging content it will generate backlinks, but you still need some outreach as well to give you a boost.

 Need help with optimizing your website for search engines?

 Outreach in Blogging for Hair Salons (Through Email + Social Media)

 There are other ways to get in contact with a new audience.
-You can start by joining forums surrounding beauty salon or hair topics.
-It can be about hair care, being a hair salon owner, being a hairstylist, etc. Basically, all forums having to deal with any services your salon may offer.
+You can start by joining forums surrounding beauty salons or hair topics.
+It can be about hair care, being a hair salon owner, being a hairstylist, etc. Basically, all forums have to deal with any services your salon may offer.
 Non-traditional social media platforms like Reddit, Quora, and public Slack channels are great places to start.